 - Electronic mail messages produced or stored using state-owned equipment or software generally are excluded from the definition of "records" subject to the provisions of the State Public Records Commission.

-- If the recipient of electronic mail messages has previously segregated and stored such messages as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of the College or because of the value of the official College data contained therein, then such messages must be retained, archived, and destroyed in compliance with the relevant portions of the State Public Records Act and Tennessee Board of Regents Guideline G-070, Disposal of Records, RDA 2161.
+- If the recipient of electronic mail messages has previously segregated and stored such messages as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of RSCC or because of the value of the official college data contained therein, then such messages must be retained, archived, and destroyed in compliance with the relevant portions of the State Public Records Act and Tennessee Board of Regents policy 1.12.01.00 Records Retention and Disposal of Records.

 - Email users should be aware that generally it is not possible to assure the longevity of electronic mail records for record-keeping purposes, in part because of the difficulty of guaranteeing that electronic mail can continue to be read in the face of changing formats and technologies and in part because of the changing nature of electronic mail systems.
 This becomes increasingly difficult as electronic mail encompasses more digital forms; such as compound documents composed of digital voice, music, image, and video in addition to text.
 Furthermore, in the absence of the use of authentication systems, it is difficult to guarantee that email documents have not been altered, intentionally or inadvertently.

-- Email users and those in possession of College records in the form of electronic mail are cautioned, therefore, to be prudent in their reliance on electronic mail for purposes of maintaining a lasting record.
-Sound business practice suggests that consideration be given to transferring (if possible) electronic mail to a more lasting medium format, such as microfilm or a digital medium such as a Zip drive, where long-term accessibility is an issue.
+- Email users and those in possession of RSCC records in the form of electronic mail are cautioned, therefore, to be prudent in their reliance on electronic mail for purposes of maintaining a lasting record.
+Sound business practice suggests that consideration be given to transferring (if possible) electronic mail to a more lasting medium format, such as a digital medium such as Roane State's "U" drive, where long-term accessibility is an issue.

-- Students who are also employees of the College should be given the opportunity to have separate accounts for their employment-related electronic mail to insulate their student communications from inadvertent disclosure.
+- Students who are also employees of RSCC should be given the opportunity to have separate accounts for their employment-related electronic mail to insulate their student communications from inadvertent disclosure.

 - Digital or Electronic Signatures and Transactions